JesperDramsch/advent-of-code/2022/Readme.md

 - `if min(minutes) <= 0: UnboundLocalError: cannot access local variable 'minutes' where it is not associated with a value` forgot to rename the variable
 - `all_minutes = (new_minutes,) + all_minutes[not eleflop] TypeError: can only concatenate tuple (not "int") to tuple` forgot I changed  to index instead of slice

-IIt's December 24th when I finally solved this with heavy help from the solutions thread.
+It's December 24th when I finally solved this with heavy help from the solutions thread.
 I lost my mind on this and out of frustration I stopped adding errors here, especially when I got unconcentrated over the weekend.
 Sorry.

 ### 2022-12-17
 - `new_pieces.append(i+ii*1j) NameError: name 'new_pieces' is not defined.
 Did you mean: 'new_piece'?` oops.
 Yes I did.
 The new Python errors are really good actually.